 When my kids were young, I taught them to ask these questions before they spoke, noting that sometimes we tell white lies that are kind and necessary, but not true; and sometimes if something is true and necessary, we should speak as kindly as possible, without compromising truth or necessity.

 - Is it current?

-It might be old news, especially if it’s being shared without a date but with a relative time identifier such “last weekend.”
-(This is very common in posts of the variety “Why isn’t the media covering this story,” when the story is true but happened years ago, and there was plenty of coverage of the story at the time.)
+It might be old news, especially if it’s being shared without a date but with a relative time identifier such as “last weekend.”
+(This is very common in posts of the variety “Why isn’t the media covering this story?” when the incident happened years ago, and there was plenty of coverage of the story at the time.)

 - Is the story so current it’s still unfolding?

 If it’s breaking news, only parts of the story will be out yet.
 Witnesses will post details on social media that cops won’t confirm while they’re still investigating, and liars and hoaxers and genuinely confused people will make and share and confirm competing claims.

 - What have journalists already said about it?